-- To liaise with the school and act as a representative of a student's family - To encourage and support the student, safeguarding and promote the student's welfare - To help with the student's understanding of British culture and the development of their understanding of the English language - To act in loco parentis and to take responsibility for the welfare of the student for holiday-time - To provide accommodation for the student in the case of severe illness or emergency (e.g. suspension or expulsion) - To act as necessary in granting permission for weekends out or emergency medical treatment - To authorise or make travel arrangements as required and inform the School in advance of the times of departure and arrival - If a student needs to book an early flight for departure or arrival, the guardian should take responsibility for escorting the student and accommodating them overnight - Provide a point of contact for discussion of matters concerning general welfare or
+- To liaise with the school and act as a representative of a student's family. - To encourage and support the student, safeguarding and promote the student's welfare. - To help with the student's understanding of British culture and the development of their understanding of the English language. - To act in loco parentis and to take responsibility for the welfare of the student during holiday-time. - To provide accommodation for the student in the case of severe illness or emergency (e.g. suspension or expulsion). - To act as necessary in granting permission for days/weekends out or emergency medical treatment. - To authorise or make travel arrangements as required and inform the School in advance of the times of departure and arrival, and any accommodation arrangements in the UK. - If a student needs to book a flight for departure or arrival outside of the advised guidelines,

-- academic progress of the student - To attend parents' meetings (and report back to parents abroad afterwards), and monitor the academic and social development of the students in their care - The guardian will also be someone with whom the student can get in touch at any time, whether to talk about a problem that may have arisen or just a friendly point of contact outside of the school - The guardian should always respect the rights, religion and culture of the student.
+- the guardian should take responsibility for escorting the student and accommodating them accordingly. - Provide a point of contact for discussion of matters concerning general welfare or academic progress of the student. - To attend parents' meetings (and report back to parents abroad afterwards), and monitor the academic and social development of the students in their care. - The guardian will also be someone with whom the student can get in touch at any time, whether to talk about a problem that may have arisen or just a friendly point of contact outside of the school. - The guardian should always respect the rights, religion and culture of the student.